ovska/FlameCsv/docs/docs/architecture.md

 Where possible, code is generated at _compile-time_ using T4 templates.
 For example, the types that [read](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Runtime/Materializer.Generated.cs) and [write](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Runtime/Dematerializer.Generated.cs) objects are generated this way.
-This allows the JIT compiler to optimize much of the code as if it were hand-written.
+This allows the JIT compiler to optimize much of the code as if it were handwritten.

 When runtime code generation is necessary (such as for creating getters for writing or object creation functions for reading), the library uses the excellent [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) library to